AL-MARID/Lorph/README.md

 *   **Rich Media & Citations**: Automatically embeds inline citations, extracted images, and YouTube videos found during the research phase.
 *   **Responsive UI**: A dark-themed, chat-based interface that handles dynamic model selection, file attachments, and real-time streaming text.

-## System Architecture & Data Flow

-This diagram shows how data moves from the user's input to the final response, highlighting the multi-iteration deep research loop.

 > [!IMPORTANT]
 > The diagram below shows Lorph’s high-level deep research workflow.
 > It is a conceptual view of the pipeline, not an exact map of the project’s internal code structure.